 “It’s not the addict I hope will be grateful for my love.
 It’s my child.
 My child is the one who needs to see my strength.
 My devotion.
 My resolve.
 My child needs me to face down what has become his worst enemy.
 Not help it.
-My child is the one I want to see live beyond tomorrow.”
+My child is the one I want to see life beyond tomorrow.”

 ~ Sandy Swenson

-It can be difficult to know whether your son or daughter is abusing drugs or alcohol – particularly when college and work takes them out of your daily life.
+It can be difficult to know whether your son or daughter is abusing drugs or alcohol – particularly when college and work take them out of your daily life.
 If you are concerned that your child may be suffering from addiction or alcoholism, consider the three major indicators discussed here as warning signs – and learn what you can do about it.

 There are dozens of indicators when an individual is abusing either drugs or alcohol (or both).
-From heavy circles under the eyes due to a lack of sleep, to becoming socially withdrawn or secretive, nearly everyone who becomes addicted to drugs or alcohol gives off several signs of addiction.
+From heavy circles under the eyes due to a lack of sleep to become socially withdrawn or secretive, nearly everyone who becomes addicted to drugs or alcohol gives off several signs of addiction.
 However, all these signs can be boiled down to three major areas: physical changes, emotional changes, and social changes.
 Each of these areas is looked at in more detail below, along with the specific signs that your son or daughter is abusing drugs or alcohol.

 How Drugs Impact the Brain and Body

 To understand what’s happening with your child when they abuse drugs, it’s important to recognize the impact that drugs have on the brain and the different systems of the body.
 When you’re armed with this information, you can more easily identify the signs that your child is abusing or addicted to a substance.